 The Aston Villa chief has defended Rodgers amid growing pressure on the Anfield boss following their poor start.

-Villa go to Merseyside on Saturday looking to pile the misery on Rodgers who has seen his side earn just eight points from six games to sit seven points off the top of the Premier League.
+Villa go to Merseyside today looking to pile the misery on Rodgers who has seen his side earn just eight points from six games to sit seven points off the top of the Premier League.

-Rodgers took Liverpool to second in the league in 2014 and has vowed to fight for his Anfield future with the club denying Carlo Ancelotti had been approached about the possibility of taking over while Jurgen Klopp has been linked with the job.
+Rodgers took Liverpool to second in the league in 2014 and has vowed to fight for his Anfield future with the club denying Carlo Ancelotti had been approached about the possibility of taking over — Jurgen Klopp has also been linked with the job.

 “They would have tried everything — and they did, he signed a new contract after that.